 How to Test Fabric Sewability in Apparel Industry

-Before manufacturing any garment product in readymade garment industry, fabric should be tested whether it is perfect or not for sewing.
-In fabric sewability assessment method, some tests should be followed which are mentioned in this article.
+Before manufacturing any garment product in the readymade garment industry, the fabric should be tested whether it is perfect or not for sewing.
+In the fabric sewability assessment method, some tests should be followed which are mentioned in this article.

 Fabric Sewability Assessment Method Followed in Garment Industry: